Should You Worry about Aspartame Effects?

 In recent years, this nearly ubiquitous sweetening agent has shown to be hazardous and a health risk in many studies.
 Aspartame is made of 50% phenylalanine, 40% aspartic acid and 10% methanol.

-Studies have shown that the components of aspartame are deadly.
+Studies have shown that the components of aspartame have the potential to be deadly.
 If stored for a long period, phenylalanine decomposes into diketopiperazine, which is a carcinogen.

 One of the main ways people consume aspartame is through the sweetener brands Equal, NutraSweet and Sugar Twin.
 There are also generic versions of these brand names.
 Aspartame, is also used a common an additive in most diet and sports drinks.
 In fact, this artificial sweetener is a common ingredient in approximately 5,000 foods on the market today.
 This is why every label must be read if aspartame is to be avoided.